Solar Energy: The Full Picture

 Case Study #9

-Solar Panel Recycling: Limited, Costly, and Largely Unviable
+Solar Panel Recycling: Limited Infrastructure and Uncertain Economics

-Multiple peer-reviewed studies document the growing crisis of solar panel waste.
-The International Renewable Energy Agency projects 78 million tonnes of solar panel waste globally by 2050.
-Current recycling infrastructure recovers only a fraction of materials, and the economics of recycling remain unviable at current volumes.
+Multiple peer-reviewed studies document the growing challenge of solar panel waste management.
+The International Renewable Energy Agency projects substantial cumulative solar panel waste globally by 2050.
+Current recycling infrastructure recovers only a fraction of materials, and the economics of recycling remain challenging at current volumes.

 Key Data Points